strapdata/elassandra-operator/docs/source/operations.rst

     cacert.pem:      1204 bytes
     truststore.p12:  1258 bytes

-.. warning:: Before deploying the operator, if you want to use backup/restore feature you have to create secrets according to the cloud storage you will use, see `Backup & Restore`_ for more details.
+.. warning:: Before deploying the operator, if you want to use backup/restore feature you have to create secrets according to the cloud storage you will use, see `Backup & Restore <backup-restore.html#restore-your-cluster>`_ for more details.

 Kubernetes deployment
 _____________________